Why is it important for this museum to be built?

 The displays are designed to show as many aspects of the Vietnam War and the Era as possible.
 It is important that visitors appreciate not only the military aspects, but how the Vietnamese culture affected the conduct and outcome of the war; how events in the US contributed to the eventual outcome; and how events in Vietnam affected the US throughout the rest of the 20th century--and into the 21st Century."

-Why is it planned for Mineral Wells, Texas?
+Why Mineral Wells, Texas?

 This site was chosen for the museum because the most visible and remembered symbol of the Vietnam War was the helicopter, and the majority of Vietnam helicopter pilots began their training at Fort Wolters in Mineral Wells, Texas.